 - Creation of a regular donation, such as a direct debit or standing order – for which we use Enthuse or Eazy Collect

-- Information from fundraising third parties, such as Just Giving, Virgin Money.
+- Information from fundraising third parties, such as Just Giving

-- Information we receive from you through our website or that you provide through our social media platforms.
+- Information you provide through our social media platforms

 Due to the nature of our organisation’s purpose, we ensure that any collection of information is conducted in a non-intrusive way and with sensitivity to individuals who advise that they have received or benefitted from our care or support.
 It is important to recognise that data relating to patients and their care, is managed completely separately – and never exchanged with or compared in any way – to the Charity’s supporter data.